hishamelreedy/EgyFWD_WebAdvanced/project2_would_you_rather/README.md

 ### EGFWD Advanced Nanodegree Project #2

-This is a project for Udacity's React & Redux course, it is a part of Udacity's React Developer Nanodegree program.
+This is a project for Udacity's React & Redux course.
 The purpose of this project is to demonstrate ability to effectively use Redux for state management in React applications.

 This project was built entirely from scratch using create-react-app.